Joining a growing market, Yale is investing in cryptocurrency funds, according to a Bloomberg report published earlier this month.

 But Skorina said the success of the Investments Office is largely a result of its unconventional investments, like those in cryptocurrencies.

 When Chief Investment Officer David Swensen assumed his position at the helm of the Investment Office in 1985, endowment offices across the country were almost exclusively trading stocks and bonds.
 But Swensen invested in real estate, private equity and venture capital — an approach to investing endowments now known as the “Yale Model.”
 Since then, Yale’s endowment has ballooned to almost $30 billion, the second largest of any American university.
+For information on smart and profitable trading, check out this post about the Cheapest Share Trading Brokerages in SG.

 “The job of any investor is to explore new opportunities,” Skorina said.
 “Investing in cryptocurrency funds is an opportunity that Yale’s Investments Office thinks is worth pursuing.”